renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/kubernetes.md

 ## SBOM

-Trivy supports the generation of Kubernetes Bill of Materials (KBOM) for kubernetes cluster control plane components, node components and addons.
+Vul supports the generation of Kubernetes Bill of Materials (KBOM) for kubernetes cluster control plane components, node components and addons.

 ## KBOM

 KBOM, Kubernetes Bill of Materials, is a manifest of all the important components that make up your Kubernetes cluster – Control plane components, Node Components, and Addons, including their versions and images.
 Which “api-server” version are you currently running?
 Which flavor of “kubelet” is running on each node?
 What kind of etcd or storage are you currently using?
 And most importantly – are there any vulnerabilities known to affect these components?
 These are all questions that KBOM can help you answer.
-Trivy can generate KBOM in CycloneDX format:
+Vul can generate KBOM in CycloneDX format:

 ```sh
 vul k8s cluster --format cyclonedx